 The choice of a particular preceptor and project is the most important decision facing each fellow.
-Because it is the philosophy of the program that preceptors should be chosen by trainees rather than assigned, each fellow is provided with extensive help in the form of information, advice and time to make a careful and deliberate selection of preceptor and project.
-In January, the first year fellow has limited clinical responsibilities and has more time and opportunities to meet with the faculty whose research programs are of possible interest to them.
+It is the philosophy of the program that preceptors should be chosen by trainees rather than assigned.
+Each fellow is provided with extensive help in the form of information, advice and time to make a careful and deliberate selection of preceptor and project.
+Each January, the first-year fellow has limited clinical responsibilities and so has more time and opportunities to meet with the faculty whose research programs are of possible interest to them.

 Scholarship Oversight Committee